Jetson One: Specifications

 The ultralight will be powered by high-discharge lithium-ion batteries and eight electric motors generating 102 horsepower.
-Battery-powered flight time is limited to 20 minutes and has a top speed of 63 mph.
+Battery-powered flight time is limited to 20 minutes with a top speed of 63 mph.
 The vehicle has a charger which can recharge in one hour at 230/240 V or two hours with 120 V power.
 Batteries may be removed and changed to avoid waiting for charging.
 The person piloting the ultralight must be less than 210 lb.
 The individual motors powering the ultralight resemble drones.
 The ultralight can fly at 1,500 ft.
 It weighs 190 lb, and the fuselage is built of aluminium and a carbon-Kevlar composite.
-It is being offered for US$98,000.
+It is being offered for US$148,000.

 The ultralight is capable of flight even if one of the engines fails.
 It is equipped with lidar sensors to avoid obstacles.
 There is a rapid-deploying ballistic parachute, and the ultralight has a mode which allows the craft to hover without operating the controls.
 Joysticks control it, and it has a throttle lever to adjust power.
 The left controller operates the ultralight's altitude, and the right controls the direction.
 The single-seat ultralight is considered a recreation vehicle, and it is not considered an aircraft by the US Federal Aviation Administration, so it does not require the operator to have a pilot licence or special training.